ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 1. Download the server application from the [MinIO website](https://min.io/download).

 2. Since [MinIO discourages use of the default credentials](https://docs.min.io/minio/baremetal/security/IAM/iam-users.html#:~:text=If%20these%20variables%20are%20unset,credentials%20regardless%20of%20deployment%20environment.), you should change the access key and secret key.
-You can do that by setting the environment variables `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.
+To do this, define the environment variables `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.

 3. Run the following command to start the server with individual access and secret keys: